cloudflare/cloudflare-docs/content/ssl/_partials/_ssl-recommender-prereqs.md

   list: never
 ---

-To make sure you do not inadvertantly block the **SSL/TLS Recommender**, review your settings to make sure your domain:
+To make sure you do not inadvertently block the **SSL/TLS Recommender**, review your settings to make sure your domain:

 - Is accessible.
 - Is not blocking requests from our bot (which uses a user agent of `Cloudflare-SSLDetector`).